Huclark/alx-system_engineering-devops/0x07-networking_basics/README.md

 - **Mandatory README**: A `README.md` file, at the root of the folder of the project, is mandatory
 - **Code Style**: Your Bash script must pass `Shellcheck` (version `0.7.0`) without any error
 - **Executable Files**: All your Bash script files must be executable
-- **Documentation Standards**: The second line of all your Bash scripts should be a comment explaining what is the script doing
+- **Documentation Standards**: The second line of all your Bash scripts should be a comment explaining what is the script doing.
+For multiple choice question type tasks, just type the number of the correct answer in your answer file, add a new line for every new answer

 ## My process